hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/06/05/entry.md

 I don't talk about this as much as I should.

-I acted as secretary to my first AA meeting this week a big step for me.
-I had previously been through the whole AA program once but it didn't stick.
+I acted as secretary to my first sobriety meeting this week a big step for me.
+I had previously been through the same program once but it didn't stick.
 I always stayed away from service to others.
 I didn't want to be accountable to anybody and I didn't want anybody to be accountable to me.